 In 2001-02, Adelphi won its first New York Collegiate Athletic Conference (NYCAC) championship and advanced to the Sweet 16 of the NCAA Tournament.
 The Panthers won their first 21 games of the season, finished with a 28-3 record, and earned the school's first national ranking in school history.
-Adelphia completed the season ranked No. 12 in the final polls.
+Adelphi completed the season ranked No. 12 in the final polls.
 Barnes Arico was named the NYCAC, NIT/Metropolitan Basketball Writers Division II and Nassau County Sports Commission Outstanding Female Coach of the Year.

 In addition to her coaching responsibilities, Barnes Arico served as an assistant athletic director and was the academic liaison for student-athletes at Adelphi.
 She also served as a member of the NCAA Division II Northeast Regional Selection Committee and the ECAC Advisory Committee.